 Christmas Missing Words Puzzle

-Extra challenge: Fold under the bottom part of the worksheet to hide Santa and the words, and then
+Extra challenge: Fold under the bottom part of the worksheet to hide the missing words, and then

 A Free Printable Worksheet

 Look for them in Santa's list and write them in the blanks to see the original paragraph.